holoviz-topics/neuro/workflows/video-viewer/readme_video-viewer.md

 - **2D Annotation:** Marking and categorizing spatial regions of interest (e.g. neurons).
 - **Scale bar:** A visual reference for spatial scale.
 - **Intensity histogram:** Enabling examination and manipulation of image histograms for identifying patterns or characteristics.
 - **Summary statistics:** Providing timeseries of summary statistics (e.g., mean, max, min) linked to playback.
+- **Sliced Dimension Viewers:** Providing linked views onto the frame-axis sides of the image stack

 ## Links:
 ---